Ether addiction: History

 During the second half of the 19th century, ether was in vogue as a recreational drug in some places, becoming especially popular in Ireland, as Irish temperance campaigners thought it was an acceptable alternative to alcohol.

 Addiction to ether consumption had posed a serious social problem in Poland during the Interwar period.
 The drinking of ether, as well as related liquids (Hoffman's drops) was commonplace and widespread foremost in the region of Upper Silesia.
 According to surveys conducted in the 1930s, in certain villages a large portion of pupils of public schools had regularly drunk ether.
 Teachers had recalled that at certain times they had to send home pupils who were under the influence of the drug.
 Common drinking of ether by mine workers caused a ban on access by intoxicated persons to the mines (the main cause for concern was the risk of fire).
 Plant doctors had received a stark warning to drastically limit the purchases of ether and its mixtures for factory doctors' offices.
 The Catholic Church was engaged in fighting this addiction; it was often the topic of sermons, certain priests refused absolution to the addicted, and even reported their parishioners to the police.
 The consumption of ether was also spread in the regions of Suwałki, south-eastern Poland, the Beskidy mountains, Kujawy, Pomerania and around Częstochowa.

 Smuggling across the German and Czechoslovak borders was the primary source of ether, with local authorities estimating thousands of kilograms were smuggled yearly.
 Ether was mainly smuggled by inhabitants of border regions, who sometimes used specially trained dogs.
 Both people and dogs smuggled ether in protruding metal containers which lay very close to the body and were attached to it with straps (termed blachany, from the Polish word blacha meaning "steel sheets", from which they were made).
 Sometimes special compartments in cars were used, and attempts recorded include transporting ether via cable cars stretched across a border river.

 Ether was distributed among the villages by wagons transporting straw, as well as by travelling salesmen, organ grinders, and beggars.
 Within the villages themselves, ether was distributed in designated places, termed kapliczki ("chapels" in Polish).
 These were places both of sale and consumption.
 Many accidents caused by improper handling of fire were recorded at such places.
+Through the early 21st century ether has seen a strong resurgence amongst teenagers in India.